-The moderated resolution of substance use disorders is well documented in general population surveys.
-Dawson (1996), in a community survey of treated and untreated adults who previously met DSM-IV criteria for alcohol dependence, found that in the year prior to the survey, 49.9% were drinking but no longer met criteria for abuse or dependence (27.8%) met criteria for alcohol abuse or dependence and 22.3% were abstinent).
-Two other studies (one a Canadian national study, and the other an Ontario study) used a broader definition of "alcohol problems" and found that 38% and 62.7% respectively of those with alcohol problems had later resolved those problems via moderate drinking recoveries (Sobell, Cunningham, & Sobell, 1996).
-Moderated recovery at much lower rates of prevalence have also been noted in follow-up studies of those treated for alcohol dependence (Finney & Moos, 1981; Rosenberg, 1993; Vaillant 1996) and drug dependence (Levy, 1972; Willie, 1978; Harding, Zinberg, Stelmack, & Michael, 1980).
-Treatment outcome studies of adolescents have also found a subgroup of treated teens who "may evidence intermittent substance use, typically alcohol, but do not exhibit any ongoing alcohol-or-drug-related problems" (Brown, 1993).
+62.7% (respectively) of those with alcohol problems had later resolved those problems via moderate drinking recoveries (Sobell, Cunningham, & Sobell, 1996).
+Moderated recovery at much lower rates of prevalence has also been noted in follow-up studies of those treated for alcohol dependence (Finney & Moos, 1981; Rosenberg, 1993; Vaillant 1996) and drug dependence (Levy, 1972; Willie, 1978; Harding, Zinberg, Stelmack, & Michael, 1980).
+Treatment outcome studies of adolescents have also found a subgroup of treated teens who "may intermittent evidence substance typically alcohol, but do not exhibit any ongoing alcohol-or-drug-related problems" (Brown, 1993).

-Given the propensity for substance-related problems to wax and wane over time, one could rightly question whether subclinical use following addiction is sustainable.
-In the longest follow-up study of alcoholic men to date (60 years), Vaillant (2003) found that 4% of inner-city men and 11% of college men sustained controlled drinking over the course of the follow-up.
+Given the propensity for substancerelated problems to wax and wane over time, could rightly question whether subclinical use following addiction sustainable.
+In the longest follow-up study of alcoholic men to-date (60 years), Vaillant (2003) found that 4% of inner-city men and 11% of college men sustained controlled drinking over the course of the follow-up.
 Most migrated from dependence to efforts at control to eventual abstinence.
-In the largest and most recent alcohol dependence and recovery prevalence survey (recovery defined as meeting DSM-IV alcohol dependence criteria prior to the last year but not meeting this criteria during the past year), 25% of those with prior alcohol dependence continued to meet dependence criteria, 27% were in partial remission (subclinical symptoms of dependence or presence of alcohol abuse), 12% were asymptomatic risk drinkers (drinking in a pattern predictive of risk for future relapse), 18% were lowrisk drinkers, and 18% were abstainers (Dawson, et al., 2005). severity declines, the prevalence of moderated outcomes increases.
-This is most frequently noted in studies of people who develop alcohol and other drug-related problems during their transition from adolescence to adulthood but later moderate their substance use (Fillmore, Hartka, Johnstone, Speiglman, & Temple, 1988).
+In the largest and most recent alcohol dependence and prevalence survey recovery (recovery defined meeting DSM-IV as alcohol dependence criteria prior to the last year but not meeting these criteria during the past year), 25% of those with prior alcohol dependence continued to meet dependence criteria, 27% were in partial remission (subclinical symptoms of dependence or presence of alcohol abuse), 12% were asymptomatic risk drinkers (drinking in a pattern predictive of risk for future relapse).
+18% were low-risk drinkers, and 18% were abstainers (Dawson et al., 2005). problem severity declines, the prevalence of moderated outcomes increases.
+This is most frequently noted in studies of people who develop alcohol and other drug-related transition from problems during their adolescence to adulthood but later moderate their substance use (Fillmore, Hartka, Johnstone, Speiglman, & Temple, 1988).